Find Schools

 The states with the most job growth for Railroad Brake, Signal, and Switch Operator are Nebraska, Texas, and Washington.
 Watch out if you plan on working in Louisiana, Tennessee, or Wisconsin.
 These states have the worst job growth for this type of profession.

-Salary for a Railroad Brake, Signal, and Switch Operator
+Railroad Brake, Signal, and Switch Operator Salary

-The typical yearly salary for Railroad Brake, Signal, and Switch Operators is somewhere between $34,610 and $85,590.
+The salary for Railroad Brake, Signal, and Switch Operators ranges between about $34,610 and $85,590 a year.

 undefined